japila-books/spark-sql-internals/docs/spark-sql-UDFRegistration.md

   udaf: UserDefinedAggregateFunction): UserDefinedAggregateFunction
 ----

-`register` link:spark-sql-FunctionRegistry.adoc#registerFunction[registers a UserDefinedAggregateFunction] under `name` with <<functionRegistry, FunctionRegistry>>.
+`register` spark-sql-FunctionRegistry.md#registerFunction[registers a UserDefinedAggregateFunction] under `name` with <<functionRegistry, FunctionRegistry>>.

-`register` creates a link:spark-sql-Expression-ScalaUDAF.adoc[ScalaUDAF] internally to register a UDAF.
+`register` creates a spark-sql-Expression-ScalaUDAF.md[ScalaUDAF] internally to register a UDAF.

 NOTE: `register` gives the input `udaf` aggregate function back after the function has been registered with <<functionRegistry, FunctionRegistry>>.